Visit our new apparel store!

 FAQs

-What is Bike Thru Burque Week?
+What is Bike thru Burque Week?

 Bike Thru Burque Week is an annual City of Albuquerque event that encourages Burqueños to get outside, ride their bikes, and engage with their community!
 This year will feature virtual games and competitions.
-We are also collaborating with CiQlovía on October 16 – learn more about CiQlovía here.
+We are also collaborating with CiQlovía on October 22 – learn more about CiQlovía here.

 How do I participate?